 "We've incorporated the lessons-learned on how to bring in those systems [and] how to integrate those systems in to this upcoming NIE," said Webb.

-In addition, there are a number of systems that called stand-alone systems that are not part of a network; but rather, are potential capability-gap solutions that address a particular area of concern, such as a counter improvised explosive device, added Webb.
+There are also a number of stand-alone systems that are not part of the network, but fill a capability gap that address a particular area of concern, such as a counter improvised explosive device, added Webb.

 During NIE 12.1, more than 3,800 Soldiers from 2-1 AD will operate the systems and employ them in various realistic combat scenarios in operationally relevant terrain designed to replicate the environment in Afghanistan.